redis/docs/content/develop/reference/protocol-spec.md

             :3600
         :3<CR><LF>

 In the above example the third element of the array has associated auxiliary information of `{ttl:3600}`.
-Note that it's not up to the client library to interpret the attributes, it just needs to be passed to the caller in a sensible way.
+Note that it's not up to the client library to interpret the attributes, but it should pass them to the caller in a sensible way.

 <a name="set-reply"></a>